 Look for words and phrases such as “fruit juice concentrate,” “corn sweetener,” “corn syrup,” “high-fructose corn syrup,” “honey” and “dextrose,” which signal that the food has added sugar.
 Sugar is usually added to foods such as breakfast cereal to make them more palatable, but you will also find it in canned vegetables, baby food, cereals, peanut butter, bread, and tomato sauce.

 It is good practice to try to avoid any foods that have a long list of ingredients.
 Keep it simple.

-- Be an informed consumer…your life depends on it: Even some so-called healthy foods contain sugar.
+Your life depends on it.
+Even some so-called healthy foods contain sugar.
 For example a lemon poppy seed Clif Bar has 21 grams of sugar or 5 teaspoons.
 Compare that to a chocolate-glazed donut, which has 14 grams of sugar or 3 teaspoons!

 It is the small strategic changes that we make in our food choices that will have the most powerful impact on our overall health and wellness in the long run.
 Food is powerful and can change everything!
 We all eat several times a day.
 If we feed our children the right foods in the right combinations, their long-term risk of food-related chronic illnesses will be greatly reduced.